kostiakoval/kostiakoval.github.io/_posts/014-06-24-hope-for-best-prepare-for-worst.markdown

 published: true
 ---

-Resently I've published iOS quiz game.
+Recently I've published iOS quiz game.
 I've been doing iOS for almost 5 years but I've never faced so many troubles during lease phrase.
 This post is about what can go wrong, how to prepare for it.
-How much time do you need to relase an app.
+How much time do you need to release an app.
 It takes approximately about 1 week for app review.

 ### Apple can reject your binary
 Alway add this to your estimate, event if your app is really simple and you are sure that you haven't broke any review guidelines point.
-In my case apple just updated review guideliness 1 day befor I've submited my app.
+In my case apple just updated review guidelines 1 day before I've submitted my app.
 So it was rejected (after a 1 week of review).
 **Time estimate + 1 week.**

 ### Test it, test it well
 We have tested it a lot.
 We made few internal releases, but event thou we found a critical bug, after app was approved and released to app store, that we had to fix.
-Thatnks to Apple Review team, we get that fix with expedited review and it took 2 days.
+Thanks to Apple Review team, we get that fix with expedited review and it took 2 days.
 **Time estimate + 1 week.**

 ### Thing you can't thing of will fail